SergeyIvanov87/Code-Metric-Visualizer-Platform/common/images/streaming_test_aggregator/EVENT_PIPELINE_ARCHITECTURE_DECISION_RECORD_v1_0.md

 read data lost before publication.
 The Envoy-to-subscriber edge therefore remains an explicit capture boundary.

+The bounded implementation subscribes to Envoy without waiting for Kafka.
+It uses librdkafka's ordered, non-expiring producer queue during retriable broker and network outages and adds an application queue when that local producer queue is full.
+It retries the application queue before processing each next tap object and drains both queues on normal completion, initialization timeout, and capture failure.
+The final drain has a configured deadline and fails closed if Kafka does not recover.
+This protects a live process from transient outages;
+it does not survive subscriber/container loss.
+The target architecture must replace the application memory queue with the local write-ahead log described below.

 Each deployment must choose a capture-gap policy:

 1. **Fail closed:** any unaccounted tap interruption makes affected runs